Previous Obesity & Weight Loss

 Bones weakened by osteoporosis may cause:

-If you’re experiencing these symptoms, it is important to talk to your healthcare provider about preventing further bone loss.
+If you’re experiencing these symptoms, talking to your healthcare provider about preventing further bone loss is important.
 You may also be at higher risk if you went through

-early menopause, if your parents had any hip fractures in their old age, or if you took corticosteroids (i.e., cortisone, hydrocortisone, and prednisone) for a long period of time.
+early menopause, if your parents had any hip fractures in their old age, or if you took corticosteroids (i.e., cortisone, hydrocortisone, and prednisone) for a long time.

 What are the risk factors for osteoporosis?

-There are some factors that put you at an increased risk for osteoporosis.
+Some factors put you at an increased risk for osteoporosis.
 These include:

 Gender

 Women are far more likely to have low bone density than men.
-According to some estimates, approximately one-third of women over 50, often postmenopausal women, will have an osteoporotic fracture — fracture due to poor bone density — compared to one in five men.
+According to some estimates, approximately one-third of women over 50, often postmenopausal women, will have an osteoporotic fracture, a fracture due to poor bone density, compared to one in five men.

 Age